RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: Introduction

 In realistic patient-facing and clinical workflows, respiratory assessment is inherently \textit{question-driven}: users and clinicians may ask diverse, context-dependent questions about the same recording, such as verifying a symptom, probing diagnostic consistency, estimating severity, or querying acquisition conditions.
 Questions also come in multiple answer formats (e.g., binary, multiple-choice, numeric, or free-form).
-Supporting these interactions requires models that jointly interpret respiratory audio and a natural-language query and produce clinically grounded responses, rather than a single static label.
+Supporting these interactions requires models that jointly interpret respiratory audio and a natural-language query and produce clinically grounded responses, rather than a single static label (Fig.~\ref{fig:questions}).
+Potential use cases include: (i) remote monitoring of patients with chronic respiratory conditions, particularly those with limited access to care; (ii) post-discharge follow-up after acute respiratory illness; and (iii) screening or triage support during periods of high respiratory disease burden.

-While question answering (QA) has been extensively benchmarked for other clinical modalities (EHR, imaging, biosignals), including large-scale resources for text QA~\cite{pampari2018emrqalargecorpusquestion,nguyen_medredqa_2023,oh_ecg-qa_2023} and multimodal QA for imaging and signals~\cite{abacha_vqa-med_nodate,hu_omnimedvqa_2024,jin_pubmedqa_2019}, respiratory audio-grounded QA remains comparatively under-benchmarked.
-In parallel, general audio-language models~\cite{deshmukh_pengi_2024, das_speechverse_2024, chu_qwen-audio_2023} enable broad audio understanding and open generation from paired audio-text inputs, but they are not designed or systematically evaluated for subtle auscultation cues, disease-specific semantics, and distribution shifts typical of real respiratory recordings.
-Even though recent respiratory QA efforts have advanced, they are limited in scope or availability: CaReAQA/CaReSound~\cite{Wang_Chen_Zeghidour_Saeed_2025} is a valuable step toward medical audio QA, but does not comprehensively cover the variability encountered in respiratory assessment across cough/breath/speech modalities, heterogeneous recording conditions and devices, diverse diseases and attributes, and multiple QA formats under a unified evaluation protocol.
+While question answering (QA) has been extensively benchmarked for other clinical modalities (EHR, imaging, biosignals), including large-scale resources for text QA \cite{b8,b9,b10} and multimodal QA for imaging and signals \cite{b11,b12,b13}, respiratory audio-grounded QA remains comparatively under-benchmarked.
+In parallel, general audio-language models \cite{b14,b15,b16} enable broad audio understanding and open generation from paired audio-text inputs, but they are not designed or systematically evaluated for subtle auscultation cues, disease-specific semantics, and distribution shifts typical of real respiratory recordings.
+Even though recent respiratory QA efforts have advanced, they are limited in scope or availability: CaReAQA/CaReSound \cite{b17} is a valuable step toward medical audio QA, but does not comprehensively cover the variability encountered in respiratory assessment across auscultatory sounds and cough, breathing, and speech modalities, heterogeneous recording conditions and devices, diverse diseases and attributes, and multiple QA formats under a unified evaluation protocol.